36 Essential Tasks for Your Offboarding Checklist Template

 Learning from Onboarding to Enhance Offboarding

-Offboarding also has a lot to learn from great onboarding.
-Like personalized, engaging onboarding, great offboarding will focus on clear communication, maintaining a strong employer brand, and fostering human connections.
+Like personalized, engaging onboarding, great offboarding will focus on clear communication, maintaining a strong employer brand, and reinforcing relationships.
 You can even use automated onboarding tools here to gather feedback and reinforce the value you place on each individual’s entire journey with your company.

 This means:

-Pro tip: Use onboarding software (like Enboarder) to guide the entire experience of offboarding — from pre-exit to alumni networks.
+Pro tip: Use an employee journey platform (like Enboarder) to guide the entire experience of offboarding — from pre-exit to alumni networks.
 We have pre-built best practice workflows for both offboarding employees and for keeping alumni networks connected!

 Turn Goodbyes into Opportunities for Growth

-Offboarding checklists, when done right, can transform a potentially negative experience into a positive one, for the departing employee, their team, and the company.
-By blending logistical necessities with a dose of empathy and strategic thinking, you can create a process that not only safeguards your interests but also enhances your reputation and maintains strong relationships.
+Offboarding checklists, when done right, can transform a potentially negative experience into a constructive one for the departing employee, their team, and the company.
+By blending logistical necessities with a dose of empathy and strategic thinking, you can create a process that not only safeguards your company’s interests but also enhances your reputation and maintains strong relationships.